OCA/l10n-france/account_statement_import_fr_cfonb/README.rst

 =====

-In the dashboard of the *Invoicing* menu, click on the button *Import Statements* on any bank statement journal and follow the instructions of the wizard.
+In the dashboard of the *Invoicing* menu, click on the button *Import (OCA)* on any bank journal and follow the instructions of the bank statement import wizard.

 Bug Tracker
 ===========